 As the Eiffel Tower now often is used as a symbol not just of Paris — but also of French culture and the French language — it's hard to believe that during its construction, the Eiffel Tower was protested by artists who thought the structure was "useless and monstrous" and that it would make Paris "irreparably ugly."
 To be fair, at the time, the structure wasn't particularly useful.
 It also was scheduled for demolition after 20 years, which blunted the impact of protests.
 However, Gustave Eiffel cleverly funded radio technology research that led to its use as a broadcast antenna for years to come.
 To this day, the Eiffel Tower is used to hoist more than 100 antennas and it's safe to say that the appearance of the structure itself has grown on the city, its inhabitants, and the world since then, too.

 You probably don't need any Paris travel guide to tell you to visit the Eiffel Tower.
 However, if you want to go to the top, it would be wise to book directly ahead of time as tickets often are snapped up months in advance.
 If you are making preparations ahead of time — but not two or three months ahead of time and direct tickets are sold out — you still have the possibility of booking via a travel agent.
-Three "skip the line" packages include an inexpensive, barebones option to go the 2nd floor; a 2nd floor option with a guide; and a more expensive, but spectacular option to go to both the 2nd floor and the summit with a guide.
+A couple of "skip the line" packages that could be of interest include an affordable 2nd floor option, an affordable 2nd floor and Seine cruise option, and a more expensive, but spectacular option to go to both the 2nd floor and the summit with a guide.